Home

 later we were just 35km north of where we'd parked the truck.

-However, despite the fact that the northern part of the route will have
+However, despite the fact that the northern part of the route will

-some very nice dual-sport roads.
+riding on some very nice dual-sport roads.

 Summary and conclusion: